AdobeDocs/genstudio.en/help/user-guide/guidelines/add-guidelines.md

 1. Select **[!UICONTROL Add brand]**.

 Using Adobe's generative AI technology, GenStudio for Performance Marketing extracts information from your uploaded documents and begins building your brand.
-You see brand information, such as brand voice, channel, and image guidelines populate as each guideline from your brand documents is assembled.
+You see brand information, such as brand voice, channel, and image guidelines, populate as each guideline from your brand documents is assembled.

 A popup reminds you to review the extracted content before you [publish the brand](#publish-brand).